Car Finance Claims

 Discretionary commission arrangements

-Under a discretionary commission arrangement, the car dealer or broker had the ability to set the interest rate charged on your finance agreement within a certain range.
+Under a discretionary commission arrangement (DCA), the car dealer or broker had the ability to set the interest rate charged on your finance agreement within a certain range.
 The higher the interest rate they chose, the more commission they earned.
 This meant that dealers were financially motivated to increase borrowing costs, resulting in consumers like you being overcharged.
-The FCA confirmed in its publication Our work on motor finance – final findings that on a typical motor finance agreement of £10,000, a discretionary commission arrangement could result in a consumer overpaying by £1,100.
+The FCA confirmed in its Consultation Paper CP25/27 that, before the ban, DCAs were involved in around 61% of all motor finance agreements since April 2007.
 These arrangements were banned by the FCA in 2021.

 Non-discretionary commission arrangements